Kangonaut/aegis-athena/mission-docs/console.md

 ##### 3.7.4.6.1 Antenna Configuration

-For communications with Earth or the A.P.O.L.L.O module, different antennas are required.
+For communications with Earth or the APOLLO module, different antennas are required.
 The COMS Controller determines which antenna is in use.
 To set a specific antenna for use by the COMS Controller, the `set` command is applied:

 ```
 set <PART-ID> antenna <PART-ID>